-When you deploy the model VSP, the Integration script package completes the following steps.
-The separate servers shown in Figure 7 represent virtual servers, that is, compute nodes within PureApplication System.
+When you deploy the VSP, the Integration script package completes the following steps.
+The separate servers in the diagram represent virtual servers, that is, instances of virtual system patterns in PureApplication System.

-- Creates an instance of the virtual server (see Figure
+- The user deploys an instance of the virtual server (see Figure

-- Installs and initializes WebSphere Application Server (see Figure 8).
+- The Workload Console installs and initializes WebSphere Application

 See the Troubleshooting section for more information about the Integration script package flow.